European Strategy for the Baltic Sea Region

 UBC participation in the EUSBSR Forums

-At the 7th EUSBSR Forum to be held in Stockholm on 8–9 November 2016, UBC co-organises two seminars:
+At the 7th EUSBSR Annual Forum in Stockholm on 8–9 November 2016, the UBC co-organised two seminars:

 - "Cities and regions: Drivers or bystanders in Baltic Sea cooperation?"
-The seminar focuses on cities and regions as key players in the Baltic Sea Cooperation.
+The seminar focused on cities and regions as key players in the Baltic Sea Cooperation.
 Organisers: UBC and Land Brandenburg.